Skip to content

 • Charges appear on the customer invoice

-• QtyGood is updated in the products table for SKUs in good condition
+• QtyGood is updated for SKUs in good condition

 • QtyHurt is updated for damaged SKUs